 Avoid Toxic Foods

 While you can give your cat some treats that are not pet-food specific, such as fresh fish, it is important to remember that they cannot process all of the foods that we can.
 There are several fruits and veggies that your cats should not eat, such as avocados and grapes.
 You’ll also want to be careful with dairy, as – contrary to popular belief – a lot of cats are actually lactose intolerant.
+To avoid calling an emergency vet, make sure you’re keeping all your cleaning products, chemicals, makeup, etc. stowed away where your cat cannot access them.

 Consult Your Veterinarian